 In most cases, juvenile osteoporosis can be treated.
 Treatment depends on the cause but may include:

 - changing medication – if this is the cause, your doctor may lower the dose or prescribe a different medication

-- increasing calcium in the diet – including dairy products (such as milk, cheese and yoghurt) and other sources of calcium (such as leafy green vegetables, tofu, nuts, legumes) and calcium-fortified foods (for example, soy milk).
-Talk with your doctor or a dietitian if you need some advice on ways to increase calcium in your child’s diet
+- increasing calcium in the diet – including (such as milk, cheese and yoghurt) and other sources of (such as leafy green , tofu, , legumes) and calcium-fortified foods (for example, soy milk).
+Talk with your or a if you need some advice on ways to increase calcium in your child’s diet

-- adequate vitamin D – we obtain most of our vitamin D from the sun, so it’s important your child’s skin (hands, face, arms) is exposed to the sun for five to ten minutes every day in the warmer months (avoiding the hottest period of the day), and about 30 minutes in the cooler months.
-There are recommendations for the amount of safe sun exposure for sufficient vitamin D production, depending on your child’s skin colour and where you live in Australia.
+- adequate vitamin D – we obtain most of our from the sun, so it’s important your child’s skin (hands, face, arms) is exposed to the sun for five to ten minutes every day in the warmer months (avoiding the hottest period of the day), and about 30 minutes in the cooler months.
+There are recommendations for the amount of safe sun exposure for sufficient vitamin D production, depending on your child’s skin type, geographical location in Australia and the season.
 For most people, it‘s unlikely that adequate quantities of vitamin D will be obtained through diet alone.
 If you’re not sure if your child is getting enough vitamin D, talk with your doctor

 - taking calcium and vitamin D supplements if necessary – talk to your doctor about this

 - protecting your child against fractures – for example, by avoiding contact sports

-- medication – may be needed to help manage symptoms (such as pain after a fracture), or in severe juvenile osteoporosis to encourage bone strength.
+- medication – may be needed to help manage symptoms (such as after a ), or in severe juvenile osteoporosis to encourage bone strength.
 Discuss medication options with your doctor.